-Divorce, Marital Distress, and Violence
+1. Divorce, Marital Distress, and Violence

-More detailed studies into the effects of parental separation and divorce on child behaviour have revealed that the intensity of conflict and discord between the parents, rather than divorce itself, is the significant factor.
-Children of divorced parents whose homes are free from conflict have been found to be less likely to have problems than children whose parents remained together but engaged in a great deal of conflict, or those who continued to have conflict after divorce.
-Webster noted that half of all those children referred to their clinic with conduct problems were from families with a history of marital spouse abuse and violence.
+Studies into the effects of parental separation and divorce on child behaviour reveal that the intensity of conflict and discord between the parents, rather than divorce itself, is the significant factor.
+Children of divorced parents whose homes are free from conflict are less likely to have problems than children whose parents remained together but engaged in conflict, or those who continued to have conflict after divorce.
+Webster notes that 50% of children referred to his clinic with conduct issues were from families with histories of abuse and violence.

-Family Adversity and Insularity
+2. Family Adversity and Insularity

-Parent Child Interactions
+3. Parent Child Interactions

-Other Family Characteristics
+4. Other Family Characteristics

 Psychophysiological and Genetic Influences

 Neurological abnormalities are sometimes correlated with Conduct Disorder.
 There is interest in the role of the frontal lobe and limbic system in aggressive children, which may be due to physical abuse in children with Conduct Disorder and related head injuries.
 Both head injuries and limbic system anomalies can precipitate abnormal externalising behaviours.